 HIV and AIDS, malaria, TB and diarrhoeal diseases are major health problems in Zambia.
 The HIV and AIDS pandemic has pushed most families below the poverty line.
 According to the latest statistics from UNAID approximately 1.5 million people are living with HIV.
 Longevity has increased in recent years to 63 years of age.
 Malaria is the one of the biggest killers of man, most deaths occur in children under the age of five in Sub-Sahara Africa.
 Lack of safe drinking water increases the risk of diarrhoeal diseases, which can be fatal in infants.

-The Butterfly Tree runs a number of health programmes in rural clinics, which receive very little government funding.
-The most crucial are malaria prevention to outreach communities in five Chiefdoms, Mukuni, Sekute, Musokotwane and Moomba, providing mosquito nets and educational workshops.
+The Butterfly Tree runs a number of health programmes in rural clinics, which receive very little funding.
+The most crucial is malaria prevention to outreach communities in five Chiefdoms, Mukuni, Sekute, Musokotwane and Moomba, providing mosquito nets and educational workshops.
 In 2015 we launched a new malaria prevention project, providing two safe products, which were first distributed in the Mukuni and Sekute Chiefdoms, and most recently in Nyawa and Moomba.
 This innovative method is proving to be highly effecvtive.

 We have advanced maternity care at Mukuni, Mambova, Mahalulu, Singwamba, Kasiya, Musokotwane and Sikaunzwe clinics, adding maternity wings and women’s shelters.
 Whenever possible we fund treatment for sick children, a considerable number have received financial assistance for operations, special diets, medication and physiotherapy.

 Over twenty thousand people are dependent on the funding and medical supplies we provide to rural clinics.
 An entire Health Centre was added at Mahalulu and a rural clinic was built at Muchambila in 2014.
 Two further women’s shelters were added in 2015 and a new clinic for Mambova, to replace the old one, was opened in 2016.
 In 2017 we greatly improved the drainage and sanitation at Mukuni Health Centre.
 In November 2018 we completed a new health centre, which included a main clinic, maternity unit, women’s shelter and latrines at Sikaunzwe and one in Bunsanga in 2019.
 A new health post with staff houses, at Katondo, is being constructed in 2021.